balena-io/docs/pages/learn/develop/runtime.md

 ### Using DNS resolvers in your container

-In the balena host OS \[dnsmasq]\[dnsmasq-link] is used to manage DNS since balenaOS 1.1.2.
+In the balena host OS [dnsmasq](https://www.thekelleys.org.uk/dnsmasq/doc.html) is used to manage DNS since balenaOS 1.1.2.
 This means that if you have dnsmasq or other DNS resolvers such as [bind9](https://bind9.net/) running in your container, it can potentially cause problems because they usually try to bind to `0.0.0.0`, which interferes with the host dnsmasq.
 To get around this, you need to add `bind-interfaces` to your dnsmasq configuration in your container or make sure your server only binds to external IPs, and there shouldn't be conflicts anymore.

 ## Storage

 ### Persistent Storage

-\{{> "general/persistent-storage"\}}
+If you have data or configurations that you would like to persist through application and host OS updates, you have the option to keep them in persistent storage.
+Persistent storage is a good place to write system logs and other application data that should remain untouched even as your code changes.

+**Before balenaOS v2.12.0**

+On devices running OS versions before 2.12.0, the `/data` folder in the container is automatically linked to a directory on the host OS and guaranteed to persist across updates.
+The contents of the `/data` folder can be accessed via the host OS at `/mnt/data/resin-data/<APP ID>`.

+The `/data` folder is not synced between devices in your fleet.
+In addition, the folder is unique to a specific fleet, so if you transfer your device to a new fleet the `/data` folder from the previous fleet will not be accessible in the container.
+It will, however, still be available via the host OS and if the device is moved back to the original fleet.

+Note that the `/data` folder is **not** mounted when your project is building on our build servers, so you can't access it from your `Dockerfile`.
+The `/data` volume only exists when the container is running on the deployed devices.

+**balenaOS v2.12.0 and above**

+Beginning with balenaOS v2.12.0, persistent storage is handled through [named volumes](multicontainer.md#named-volumes).
+The behavior is much the same as persistent storage on older host OS versions.
+In fact, for single-container fleets, the default `docker-compose.yml` sets up a `resin-data` named volume that links to a `/data` directory in the container.
+The only difference between this and earlier versions is that accessing this data via the host OS is done at `/var/lib/docker/volumes/<APP ID>_resin-data/_data`, rather than the `/mnt/data/resin-data/<APP ID>` location used with earlier host OS versions.

+Named volumes can be given arbitrary names and can be linked to a directory in one or more containers.
+As long as every release includes a `docker-compose.yml` and the volume name does not change, the data in the volume will persist between updates.

+When using named volumes, note that:

+* If a device is moved to a new fleet, the old `/data` folder will be automatically purged.
+* During the build process, data added to a container directory that is configured to link to a named volume will be copied to the volume the first time it's created on the device.

+**Using a Supervisor with a version >= v10.0.0**

+Since balena-supervisor v10.0.0, volumes are no longer automatically removed from disk when references to them are removed from a fleet's `docker-compose` file.
+This means that it's no longer possible for data to be lost due to the accidental rename of a volume.

+If you change volume names regularly, your device will now continue to retain all previous volumes including their contents.
+To avoid this the supervisor API now provides an [endpoint to cleanup unreferenced volumes](https://www.balena.io/docs/reference/supervisor/supervisor-api/#cleanup-volumes-with-no-references).
+Additionally, it is possible to perform this action from the dashboard via the `Purge Data` action, found on the `Actions` tab for a device.

+{% hint style="warning" %}
+Volumes will continue to be removed automatically when moving a device between fleets.
+{% endhint %}

+**Transfer large files**

+If you have large files you would like your containers to have access to, you can transfer them from your computer directly to your device's SD card.
+First insert the SD card in your computer and find the `resin-data` partition.
+Then look for the folder associated with your application, which will either be at `/resin-data/<APP ID>` or `/docker/volumes/<APP ID>_<VOLUME NAME>/_<CONTAINER DIRECTORY>`, depending on your host OS version.
+Note that these directories will only exist after your application has been started at least once.

 ### Temporary directories

-Note that the `/tmp` and `/var/tmp` directories in a container are not true \[tmpfs]\[kernel-tmpfs] volumes by default, and they are treated like any other ephemeral container layers.
+Note that the `/tmp` and `/var/tmp` directories in a container are not true [tmpfs](https://www.kernel.org/doc/html/latest/filesystems/tmpfs.html) volumes by default, and they are treated like any other ephemeral container layers.

-As a result, you can expect that data in these directories will persist over a device reboot, but will **not** persist when a \[services restart]\[restart-fleet] is triggered.
+As a result, you can expect that data in these directories will persist over a device reboot, but will **not** persist when a [services restart](../manage/actions.md#restart-services) is triggered.

-If you would like these directories to act more like `tmpfs` volumes and write to volatile memory, you can use \[tmpfs mounts]\[tmpfs-mounts].
+If you would like these directories to act more like `tmpfs` volumes and write to volatile memory, you can use [tmpfs mounts](https://docs.docker.com/storage/tmpfs/).

 ```yml
 services: